sindresorhus/query-string/readme.md

 Type: `string`

-The url containing the query parameters to filter.
+The URL containing the query parameters to filter.

 #### keysToKeep

 Type: `string[]`

-The names of the query parameters to retain.
+The names of the query parameters to keep.
 All other query parameters will be removed from the URL.

 #### filter